wogong/recoll-webui/README.rst

 - webui_defaultsort ("Relevancy") default sort field.
 - webui_synonyms ("") absolute path to a Recoll synonyms file.
 Note that the optional Recoll `idxsynonyms` value should be the same string if it is to be used.
+- webui_shortenpaths (1) shorten the folder paths shown in the result list by removing the common prefix.
+The default is to do it, set to 0 to show complete paths.

 Running the indexer
 -------------------